 Laser treatment for pigmentation uses focused light energy to break down pigmented skin cells.
 The pigment absorbs the light, heats up, and eventually breaks into smaller particles, which the body naturally clears away through its lymphatic system.

-There are several types of lasers used in pigmentation treatment:
+There are several types of laser treatment for pigmentation used:

 - Q-Switched Nd:YAG Laser – ideal for deep pigmentation and melasma